kontainapp/km/tools/faktory/readme.md

 For now, after identifying all the layers, we will glue all the layers together using `overlayfs` to merge into a final rootfs for the new image.

-## Assumptions
+### Assumptions

 A container can contain any number of things in the base image.
-It's near impossible to identify all possible different combinations of which layer is the right layer to replace, without imposing at least some restrictions on how the input container is constructed.
+It's impossible to identify all possible different combinations of which layer is the right layer to replace, without imposing at least some restrictions on how the input container is constructed.
 Therefore, we assume the input container is build with the following layers.

-* Base OS layer: this layer contains the base operating system such as ubuntu and alpine.
+* Base OS layers: this layer contains the base operating system such as ubuntu and alpine.
 We will throw this layout.

-* Launguage runtime layer: this will contain the python installation.
+* Launguage runtime layers: this will contain the python installation.
 We can identify this layer by searching for python installations in the known path.
 We will ignore custom installation location for now.
 We will try to replace this layer with kontain python runenv images.